aidan729/aidan729/README.md

 ### Hi, I'm Aidan 👋

-### A short statement
-If you like my work, and would like to donate, consider putting that money to a charity that does some good.

-I'd personally recommend the [Marine Conservation Society](https://www.mcsuk.org/make-a-donation/) however any charity will do!

 ### A little bit about me ℹ️

 - Currently working on a reverse engineering toolkit and cyber security toolkit